Jeecikasrina23013947/19AI547-Blockchain-for-Business/Ex_No_1_DecentralizedCertificateVerification.md

 ### Experiment 1: Decentralized Certificate Verification
-NAME:JEECIKASRINA M
-REG NO:212223100015
+DATE:16.04.2024
 ## Aim:
   To develop a smart contract for issuing and verifying academic certificates on Ethereum, preventing forgery and ensuring authenticity.
 ## Algorithm:
+step1:
-1. Deploy a smart contract where universities can issue certificates.
+Deploy a smart contract where universities can issue certificates.
+Step2:
-2. Store a hash of certificate data on-chain.
+Store a hash of certificate data on-chain.
+Step3:
-3. Provide a verification function that checks certificate authenticity.
+Provide a verification function that checks certificate authenticity.
+Step4:
-4. Users can verify the certificate by comparing the stored hash.
+Users can verify the certificate by comparing the stored hash.

 ## Program:
 ```
+NAME:JEECIKASRINA M
+REG NO:212223100015
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;
 contract CertificateVerification {